tomalexhughes/url-shortener/README.md

-# HouseSimple Interview Task
+# URL Shortener

-This repository contains code for the HouseSimple URL shortening task.
+This repository contains code for a URL shortener as part of an interview task.

 ## Authentication